FAQ: CLOSURE INFORMATION

 What will happen to the Correspondence Club?

-When Mindport closes to the public this fall, the Correspondence Club, which meets one Saturday per month, will transition to the Bellingham Public Library’s Skillshare space at 210 Central Avenue in Bellingham.
+Effective January 2024, the Correspondence Club, which meets one Saturday per month, will transition to the Bellingham Public Library’s Skillshare space at 210 Central Avenue in Bellingham.
 People will still be able to learn the art of making snail mail collage, note cards and envelope assemblage in the company of mail art enthusiasts.
 All materials will continue to be provided.